deanebarker/treeql-parser/README.md

 >Again, this is what it's _intended_ to do.
 What you do with your implementation is up to you.

-## Targets
+## Sources

-At least one Target is required.
+At least one Source is required.

-Target are intiated by the token `SELECT`.
+Sources are intiated by the token `SELECT`.

-Targets tell the query where to start -- what is the pool of content objects to gather, then optionally filter, sort, and subdivide?
+Sources tell the query where to start -- what is the pool of content objects to gather, then optionally filter, sort, and subdivide?

-Targets are "geographical," meaning they query based on a location in a tree of content.
+Sources are "geographical," meaning they query based on a location in a tree of content.
 Where they start is a combination of scope and path.

 * **Scope:** For a tree-based system, this would usually be `self`, `children`, `descendants`, `parent`, or `ancestors`.
 These descriptors are meant to be used in relation to the path.
-* **Path:** This is the location on the tree that the scope refers to.
+* **Target:** This is the location on the tree that the scope refers to.

-Scope and path are always separated by the token `OF`.
+Scope and Target are always separated by the token `OF`.

 Some examples: